getporter/porter/docs/content/blog/helm3-updates.md

 The mixin specifies `--create-namespace` by default so that the release namespaces is created automatically when it is not already present.

 ### Atomic
-In the v0.1.13 release, the `--atomic` flag is now specified by default, failed helm releases are rolled back so that your release is always in a working state.
+The `--atomic` flag is now specified by default, failed helm releases are rolled back so that your release is always in a working state.

 ## New Settings

-The helm3 mixin now has settings for the `--no-hooks` and `--skip-crds` helm flags:
+The helm3 mixin now supports additional Helm flags:

 * The `noHooks` setting prevents hooks from being executed and defaults to false.
 * The `skipCrds` setting skips installing CRDs during upgrade.
 By default, CRDs are installed if not already present.
+* The `timeout` setting sets how long Helm will wait for the release to complete successfully before rolling it back (due to the atomic behavior).
+* The `debug` setting gives you more insight into why a release failed and was rolled back.

 ## Removed Settings